Kumulipo

-In Hawaiian religion, the Kumulipo is the creation chant, first recorded by Westerners in the 18th century.
-It also includes a genealogy of the members of Hawaiian royalty and was created in honor of Kalaninuiamamao and passed down orally to his daughter Alapaiwahine.
+In Hawaiian religion, the Kumulipo is the creation chant, first recorded in the 18th century.
+It also includes a genealogy of the members of Hawaiian royalty and was created in honor of Kalaninuiamamao and passed down orally to his daughter Alapaʻiwahine.

 Creation chant

 In the Kumulipo the world was created over a cosmic night.
 This is not just one night, but many nights over time.
 The ancient Hawaiian kahuna and priests of the Hawaiian religion would recite the Kumulipo during the makahiki season, honoring the god Lono.
-In 1779, Captain James Cook arrived in Kealakekua Bay on the island of Hawaii during the season and was greeted by the Hawaiians reciting the Kumulipo.
+In 1779, Captain James Cook arrived in Kealakekua Bay on the island of Hawaiʻi during the season and was greeted by the Hawaiians reciting the Kumulipo.
 Some stories say Cook was mistaken for Lono, because of the type of sails on his ship and his pale skintone.

 In 1889, King Kalākaua printed a sixty-page pamphlet of the Kumulipo.
 Attached to the pamphlet was a 2-page paper on how the chant was originally composed and recited.

 Years later Queen Liliʻuokalani described the chant as a prayer of the development of the universe and the ancestry of the Hawaiians.
 Liliʻuokalani translated the chant under house arrest in ʻIolani Palace.
 The translation was published in 1897, then republished by Pueo Press in 1978.

 The Kumulipo is a total of 2,102 lines long, in honor of Kalaninuiamamao, who created peace for all when he was born.
 There was a lot of fighting between his ʻI and Keawe family, who were cousins so his birth stopped the two from feuding.
-The Kumulipo is a cosmogonic genealogy, which means that it relates to the stars and the moon.
+The Kumulipo is a cosmogonic genealogy, which means that it relates to the creation of the universe and the descent of humans and other entities.
 Out of the 2102 lines, it has 16 "wā" which means era or age.
-In each wā, something is born whether it is a human, plant, or creature.
+In each wā, something is born whether it is a human, plant, or other creature.

 Divisions

 The Kumulipo is divided into sixteen wā, sections.
 The first seven wā fall under the section of pō (darkness), the age of spirit.
 The Earth may or may not exist, but the events described do not take place in a physical universe.
 The words show the development of life as it goes through similar stages as a human child.
 All plants and animals of sea and land, earth and sky, male and female are created.
-Eventually, it leads to early mammals.

-These are the first twelve lines of the Kumulipo, in Hawaiian, in Liliʻuokalani's English translation and in Bastian's German translation.
+These are the first twelve lines of the Kumulipo, in Hawaiian, in Liliʻuokalani's English translation and in Bastian's eurocentric, misleading German translation.
 Two other significant English translations - Rock's translation of Bastian and Beckwith's translation - appear in Beckwith's 1951 book The Kumulipo.